 If the voltage at the EN pin falls below the enable falling threshold, the controller is disabled.
 The voltage at the PGOOD and PGOODA pins immediately go low at the loss of enable signal at the EN pin and the controller executes soft-shutdown operation.
 The internal digital circuit ramps down the reference voltage at the same slew rate as that of in soft-start, making VDD and VDDNB output voltages gradually decrease in CCM.
-Each of the controller channels stops switching when the voltage at the voltage sense pin $V{\text{SENA}}/V{\text{SENA}}$, cross about 0.2V.
+Each of the controller channels stops switching when the voltage at the voltage sense pin $V{\text{SEN}}/V{\text{SENA}}$, drops to 0.2V or lower.
 The Boot VID information stored in the internal register is cleared at IC POR.
-This event forces the RT3663BC to check the SVC and SVD inputs for a new boot VID when the EN voltage goes high again.
+This event forces the RT3663BR to check the SVC and SVD inputs for a new boot VID when the EN voltage goes high again.